hayley-shin/mhealth-gain-loss-user-engagement/README.md

 ## Research Questions

-This study investigates:

-1. How financial gain and loss are associated with the timing of users' subsequent program participation.
+1. **RQ1:** Does the increase in financial gain and loss encourage users to participate faster in the subsequent program?

-2. Whether the deposit amount moderates the relationship between financial outcomes and subsequent engagement.
-3. Whether users' past program performance moderates the relationship between financial outcomes and subsequent engagement.
+2. **RQ2:** How does the user's average goal achievement rate in the previous programs moderate the effect?

 ## Research Context